 ● Use your dandelion oil as you would any massage oil for amazing, muscle soothing results.

 When harvesting the dandelion flowers to eat, simply pop the bloom off of the stalk.
-To use, you want to remove the flowers from the green base.
+To use as a herbal remedy you want to remove the flowers from the green base.
 You can get nutrients and flavor from dandelion blooms, which is why many people like steeping them for tea.
-Dandelions are a Diuretic, and so many people use dandelion tea to help rid the body of excess fluids.
-You can also dry the blooms and add them to your tea blends for extra flavor.
+Dandelions are considered diuretic, and so many people use dandelion tea to help rid the body of excess fluids.
+You can also dry the dandelion blooms and add them to your tea blends for extra flavor.

 4. Make dandelion jelly!

+I have a glass jar of dandelion jelly in my pantry right now.
+Dandelion jellies can range from bitter greens to sweet flowers in flavor.
 There are a plethora of dandelion jelly recipes on the internet!
-Here are several dandelion jelly recipes that looked really interesting:
+Here are several dandelion recipes that looked really interesting:

 5. Make dandelion wine: